fils/geolink-chronos/README.md

-# geolink-chronost
+# geolink-chronos

-> A simple Dockerfile for CHRONOS RDF graphs
+> A simple Dockerfile for CHRONOS Neptune RDF graphs

 ## Background
-This is a simple profe of concept repo.
+This is a simple proof of concept repo.
 It uses the soilandreyes/virtuoso-docker Dockerfile and RDF from the CRHONOS Neptune database.
 The graphs located in staging/geolink-chronos are part of the GeoLink effort.
 This is a first pass at using some of the sample patterns that can be found at http://schema.geo-link.org/.